 VesselBot’s ‘Voyage TCE Optimization Decision Support System’ software uses advanced AI models that draw on both market and vessel data to support operational decision-making and increase voyage profitability.
-In addition to providing speed and routing optimisation based on weather conditions, the solution offers bunker procurement recommendations using real time data and measures time charter equivalent (TCE) performance at prevailing hire rates.
+In addition to providing speed and routing optimization based on weather conditions, the solution offers bunker procurement recommendations using real-time data and measures time charter equivalent (TCE) performance at prevailing higher rates.

 In signing up as CAP participants, the companies join a fast-growing group of digital innovators providing dedicated applications for Inmarsat’s IoT platform for Fleet Xpress: Fleet Data.
-The platform collects data from onboard sensors, pre-processes it and uploads it to a central cloud-based database equipped an Application Process Interface (API) that is accessible by anowner’s software or third-party applications.
+The platform collects data from onboard sensors, pre-processes it, and uploads it to a central cloud-based database equipped with an Application Process Interface (API) that is accessible by an owner’s software or third-party applications.

-“We are delighted to collaborate with Inmarsat and utilise their API’s to obtain High Frequency Operational and Technical data seamlessly and efficiently for our customers,” says Komodromos Constantine, CEO and Co-Founder, VesselBot.
+“We are delighted to collaborate with Inmarsat and utilize their APIs to obtain High-Frequency Operational and Technical data seamlessly and efficiently for our customers,” says Komodromos Constantine, CEO, and Co-Founder, VesselBot.
 “This will bring significant financial benefits, both in respect to TCE increases and connectivity cost reductions, as well as substantial environmental benefits in lieu of GHG emissions reduction.”

-Captain Abhishek Nair, International Business Consultant, PortXchange, comments: “With Inmarsat, we have a great partner in establishing the ship-shore operational data sharing link.
-The IoT data gathered from Fleet Data can be used to optimise voyages and facilitate Just-In-Time arrivals.
+Captain Abhishek Nair, Director of Business Development, PortXchange, comments: “With Inmarsat, we have a great partner in establishing the ship-shore operational data sharing a link.
+The IoT data gathered from Fleet Data can be used to optimize voyages and facilitate Just-In-Time arrivals.
 We also want to explore multi-party collaborations with Inmarsat and other application providers on the CAP network to add greater value to users in the maritime industry.”

-“We believe these solutions will find ready audiences in the shipping market because both use digital innovation to meet the key industry challenge of decarbonisation,” says Marco Cristoforo Camporeale, Head of Digital Solutions, Inmarsat Maritime.
-“We are very proud that our CAP programme continues to provide the ecosystem for digital problem solvers to bring their solutions to market quickly and seamlessly.”
+“We believe these solutions will find ready audiences in the shipping market because both use digital innovation to meet the key industry challenge of decarbonization,” says Marco Cristoforo Camporeale, Head of Digital Solutions, Inmarsat Maritime.
+“We are very proud that our CAP program continues to provide the ecosystem for digital problem solvers to bring their solutions to market quickly and seamlessly.”